Volcano (2018 film): Plot

-Their car breaks down and with no cell phone reception, they find themselves at Beryslaw a district of Ukraine in the Oblast of Kherson.
-Here Lukas walks in search of assistance but fails to find any.
-On his return, the car with his colleagues has mysteriously disappeared, though he has the keys.
+Their car breaks down and with no cell phone reception, they find themselves at Beryslav, a district of Ukraine in Kherson Oblast.
+Here, Lukas walks in search of assistance but fails to find any.
+On his return, the car with his colleagues has mysteriously disappeared – though he has the keys.

-Left alone Lukas is picked up in a tank by Vova, and brought to a village overlooking the Kakhovka Reservoir.
-Once at the village Vova with his daughter Marushka decides to host Lukas, who during his staying is distressed by unfortunate events but each time Lukas is strangely saved by Vova.
+Left alone, Lukas is picked up in a tank by Vova, and brought to a village overlooking the Kakhovka Reservoir.
+Once at the village, Vova and his daughter Marushka decide to host Lukas who during his stay is distressed by unfortunate events but each time is unexpectedly saved by Vova.